 - Some areas of the state are exempt from first time home buyer requirements

 One of the programs to consider is the Home Advantage program in Washington State.
-It is a 30-year, fixed rate mortgage program that uses FHA, VA and USDA mortgages.
+It is a 30-year, fixed rate purchase money mortgage that uses FHA, VA and USDA mortgages.
 This is the major program that you can use to get down payment help up to 5%.
 The income limit is $97,000 per year.

 Another option is the Opportunity Program, which is similar to Home Advantage but it has lower income limits.
 It also will provide these lower income borrowers a higher level of help.
 With lower interest rates than average, this program can be combined with various down payment assistance plans.